large-scale-gxe-methods/METAGEM/README.md

 <br />

 The '--additional-test' flag can be used to define an additional test to run.
 The genetic main effect 'G' may or may not be specified at first, indicating whether the additional test is a joint test or an interaction-only test.
 Then the name(s) of interaction(s) which will be included in the additional test should be listed.
-At last, the full path of the output file of the additonal test should be specified.
+At last, the full path of the output file of the additional test should be specified.

 For an example situation which has a total of 2 covariates (cov1 and cov2) in the full test, the '--additional-test' flag may be used as:
 ```unix